keymanapp/keyman/common/schemas/keyman-touch-layout/README.md

 : If present, defines additional keys that may be selected when using a flick gesture on the key, with a [`flick` object](#flick-object).
 Flicks should not be used on modifier keys, special keys, or the Spacebar.

-Keyman 16+.
+  Introduced in Keyman 16.0.

 * `multitap`